-The given pie charts show data on the population ages in Yemen and Italy in the year 2000 and also projected these portions of the population for the year 2050.
+The pie charts show data on the ages of the population in Yemen and Italy in the year 2000, and also forecast these portions of the population for the year 2050.

 According to the given data, more than half of the population of Yemen was below 14 years old in the year 2000.
 In this same year, their population from 15 to 59 years old was just over 46% and only about 3% of their population was over 60 years old.
-In this year there was one-fourth population in Italy over 60 years old and more than 60% of their population was from 15 to 59 years old.
-The percentage of aged people in Italy was much higher than Yemen in 2000.
-Finally, the percentage of the population up to 14 years in Italy was less than 15% in this year was.
+This year there was one-fourth population in Italy was over 60 years old and more than 60% of their population was from 15 to 59 years old.
+The percentage of aged people in Italy was much higher than in Yemen in 2000.
+Finally, the percentage of the population up to 14 years in Italy was less than 15% this year.

 The pie charts also give the projection of the percentage of population based on age group for the year 2050 and according to this projection, the percentage of younger people in Yemen would decrease while the number of ag d people over 60 years would increase only by 2%.
-On the contrary, the aged people in Italy in 2050 would be more than 40% while they would have less young people.
+On the contrary, the aged people in Italy in 2050 would be more than 40% while they would have fewer young people in comparison.

 Sample Answer 2:

 The pie charts illustrate the proportion of populations in Yemen and Italy according to 3 different age groups in 2000, with the future forecast for 2050.
 It can be seen that in both countries the general trend is for a predicted increase in the population of people aged 60+ and a decrease in those aged 0-14 by 2050.